Looking forward to seeing all of the options for the chat with Ramiel.

 There are no restrictions on types of Angel Blades when it comes to lore.
 For practical reasons, you get to pick from the 8 I give you at the start.
 In book 2 there may be an opportunity to change/upgrade your weapon, though you’ll lose some skill points versus gaining an expertise bonus by remaining with one of the base 8.

 Angels are naturally genderless, so official documents list preferred sex as what physical form you choose to take for yourself.
 I’ve changed it from Preferred Sex to Physical Sex Characteristics to clear that up.
 Heaven doesn’t care who you’re attracted to; that’s not in your file, and it won’t be brought up in that scene (especially as it hasn’t been set at that point.)

 There are two different stats because gender identity and physical sex attributes aren’t always the same.
 Angels can change their bodies however they like, so they often are the same, but not always.
 I have revamped the first scene where these choices are made to make it clearer.

 There are two separate stats for attraction, one for romantic and one for sexual.
 Neither of them are set until the first flashback.

 Agility, no. A high affinity, yes.
 You could use your Angel Blade to direct a wave of Grace to cut through an object at a distance if you have enough control.

 Nope.
 Just a generic Elohim.

 That is an excellent point!
-I’ve changed it to Physical Sex for that scene.
-I’m assuming this must be where the confusion is happening, but I kept the guide anyways.
+I’ve changed it to Physical Sex Characteristics for that scene.
+I’m assuming this must be where the confusion is happening.

 Just wait until the scene in the cells is finished if you like a good round of angst